 For many individuals with developmental or intellectual disabilities, the opportunity to live in a nurturing, home-based setting as active members of a family can make a world of difference.
 DePaul’s Sponsored Residential program carefully matches children and adults with disabilities to compassionate care providers who offer personalized support to individuals in their homes.
+In some cases, an individual’s parents may become their sponsored residential provider.

 DePaul recruits and provides in-depth training to committed individuals and couples who wish to open their homes and become care providers.
 Our residential coordinators are there to assist care providers throughout the process with training, supervision, and case management of the individual being served.